John A Waller

 Insolvency practitioners may have creditors challenge a CVA; however, quoting ‘unfair prejudice’.

-SIP 3.2 (Statement of Insolvency Practice) states insolvency practitioners, therefore, need to be aware that an equitable balance needs to be struck between the interests of the company requiring a CVA and its creditors.
+SIP 3.2 (Statement of Insolvency Practice) states that insolvency practitioners must be aware that an equitable balance needs to be struck between the interests of the company requiring a CVA and its creditors.

-Let HBG Advisory help you, with arranging a Company Voluntary Arrangement.
+Let HBG Advisory help you arrange a Company Voluntary Arrangement.
 For further assurance, view the team at HBG Advisory.

 What will happen to a creditor’s winding-up petition if a company’s CVA is approved?